SubscriptionArchitect/ask-sdm-chatbot/README.md

-No problem—here’s your **README.md** revised for the separate SDM repo (`ask-sdm-chatbot`).
-Everything is now SDM-specific, points to its own script, and the instructions/branding are tailored for SDM and Napco.

----

 # Ask SDM Chatbot Embed

 This repository contains the JavaScript file used to embed the **Ask SDM Chatbot** on external pages.
 The script dynamically injects a branded chatbot UI (HTML + CSS + JS) after a short delay, with zero impact to site performance or analytics tracking (e.g., Olytics).